 Google considers page speed an important factor for its algorithm when it comes to ranking pages.

-A sluggish page will not only impact user experience, but also means the search engine isn't able to crawl as many pages within its allocated budget, which makes pages more difficult to index and therefore rank in search results.
+A sluggish page will not only impact user experience but also means the search engine isn't able to crawl as many pages within its allocated budget, which makes pages more difficult to index and therefore rank in search results.
 Affected Google rankings dwindle a site's growth.

 In the early days of the internet, everything took forever to load.
 With today's lightning-fast internet speeds, slow page load time can seriously impact your search engine rankings and your business.